 This real world, 20 year study gives a first hand account of diet as it pertains to overall health.
 This must read covers valuable topics such as obesity, common cancers, how to eat, the medical industry, and the effect of excess weight on children.

 Dr. Neal Barnard’s Program for Reversing Diabetes: The Scientifically Proven System for Reversing Diabetes Without Drugs by Dr. Neal Barnard.
+He has also released Dr. Neal Barnard’s Cookbook for Reversing Diabetes.

 Dr. Barnard was the lead researcher in both of the studies mentioned above.
 He initially released this book after the first study in 2006, but he released this second edition in 2018.